seed-run/homepage/_docs/adding-a-post-deploy-phase.md

 ![Post-Deploy Phase in Deployment workflow](/assets/docs/adding-a-post-deploy-phase/post-deploy-phase-in-deployment-workflow.png)

+Note that, if the scripts in the post-deploy phase fail, then the build is marked as failed.

 ### Post-Deploy phase environment

 Seed will pick an environment based on the **first** service that is deployed as a part of your app.
 This means that if you only have one service then the Post-Deploy phase will have the same environment as your builds.